Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Discretization of the Mindlin plate using a Partioned Finite Element Method

-The same procedure detailed above is now applied on system \eqref{eq:PH_sys_Min_Ten}, but in this case the test functions are of scalar, vectorial and tensorial nature.
-Keeping the same notation as in section \ref{sec:PH_ten_Min}, the scalar test function is denoted by $v_w$, the vectorial one by $\bm{v}_{\theta}$, $\bm{v}_{\epsilon_s}$ the tensorial one by $\mathbb{V}_{\kappa}$.
+The test functions are of scalar, vectorial and tensorial nature.
+Keeping the same notation as in section \ref{sec:PH_ten_Min}, the scalar test function is denoted by $v_w$, the vectorial one by $\bm{v}_{\theta}$, $\bm{v}_{\gamma}$ the tensorial one by $\mathbb{V}_{\kappa}$.

-Moreover, we choose to derive here two different boundary control configurations, which prove useful in practice: either the forces and momenta, or the kinematic variables are chosen as boundary controls.